Dwood15/Tempera/README.md

   - Good for your health.
 The codebase will make you use a number of swears, probably cursing my name.

 ### Building Tempera Requires:
+  - lua53.lib - Used to compile directly onto
   - detours.lib - Hooking directx functions.
 Looking to remove this dependency. (bundled in repository)
   - DirectX June 2010 SDK - https://www.microsoft.com/en-us/download/details.aspx?id=6812
   - Windows 10 SDK v.
 (10.0.16299.0) (or newer)